 Potential deal-breakers: The main downside to this card, depending on your travel preferences, is that it only earns American Airlines AAdvantage miles.
 This is great if you mainly fly American, but it's not so useful for people who prefer to find the cheapest fare, regardless of airline.
 If you're not an airline loyalist, consider a general travel rewards card like the Capital One® Spark® Miles for Business.

 7. Southwest Rapid Rewards® Performance Business Credit Card

 Why we like it: The Southwest Rapid Rewards® Performance Business Credit Card is a solid business credit card for people who fly Southwest and have internet-related expenses.
-You'll earn 3 points per dollar on Southwest airlines purchases; 2 points per dollar on social media and search engine advertising, Internet, cable and phone services; and 1 point per dollar on everything else.
+You'll earn 3 points per $1 spent on Southwest® purchases.
+2 points per $1 spent on social media and search engine advertising, Internet, cable and phone services.
+1 point per $1 spent on all other purchases.
 You'll also get four upgraded boardings per year, in-flight Wi-Fi credits, a Global Entry or TSA Precheck fee credit once every four years, and more.

 Potential deal-breakers: This card comes with a $199 annual fee, which isn't waived the first year.
 While the host of benefits make the fee worth it for Southwest-loyal business owners, some may not be able to justify shelling out that much per year on a credit card.
 If this is the case, consider the Southwest Rapid Rewards® Premier Business Credit Card, which comes with a $99 annual fee.